Long Standing CET Records – Living on Borrowed Time?

 September has their record daily mean max in 1906.

-December is the second most recent all-time value from 2015.
-Before that it was still recent (1994).“
+December was the most recent all-time value from 2015.
+[Addendum: This was beaten in December 2019]

 Is it just a matter of time?
-I think the most susceptible are the February and September monthly CET ones.
-April is an interesting example in this respect with the record of 10.6C standing from 1865 until being broken in style 142 years later (2007 – 11.2C), only for it to be broken again by another considerable amount just 4 years afterwards (11.8C – 2011).
+I think the most susceptible are the February and September monthly CET ones [September was beaten in 2023].
+April is an interesting example in this respect with the record of 10.6C standing from 1865 until being broken in style 142 years later (April 2007 – 11.2C), only for it to be broken again by another considerable amount just 4 years afterwards (11.8C – April 2011).

 What do you think?